Cricketers Who Played Through Injuries

 Test cricket is a game of patience, skill, and mental toughness—but sometimes, it’s raw courage that truly defines greatness.
-Over the years, there have been awe-inspiring moments where cricketers defied serious injuries to keep their teams in the fight.
+Over the years, there have been awe-inspiring moments where cricketers who played through injuries defied the odds to keep their teams in the fight.
 At Fourth Inning, we honor these warriors—legends who turned pain into iconic Test cricket performances.

 Here are 5 unforgettable examples of Test cricketers who played through injury, showcasing the ultimate spirit of the game.